JP Morgan lifts Harmony Gold Mining Company Limited [HMY] price estimate. Who else is bullish?

 JP Morgan have made an estimate for Harmony Gold Mining Company Limited shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on February 21, 2019.
 The new note on the price target was released on August 28, 2018, representing the official price target for Harmony Gold Mining Company Limited stock.

-Harmony Gold Mining Company Limited [HMY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 7.10.
-With this latest performance, HMY shares gained by 8.73% in over the last four-week period, additionally sinking by -14.58% over the last 6 months – not to mention a rise of 43.52% in the past year of trading.
+Harmony Gold Mining Company Limited [HMY] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 12.05.
+With this latest performance, HMY shares gained by 18.98% in over the last four-week period, additionally plugging by 16.01% over the last 6 months – not to mention a rise of 49.20% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Harmony Gold Mining Company Limited [HMY] shares currently have an operating margin of +12.23 and a Gross Margin at +14.91.
 Harmony Gold Mining Company Limited’s Net Margin is presently recorded at -2.87.